Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: QUANTIZED TENSOR NETWORK KERNEL MACHINES

 These further factorized model weights can then be constrained to be a tensor network, and learned by minimizing the empirical risk in the framework of \cref{eq:TensorKernelMachines}.
 Training a kernel machine under this constraint results in the following nonlinear optimization problem:

-\subsection{Computational complexity}
+\subsection{Computational Complexity}

-In case of CPD, TT or TR-constrained and quantized model weights, model responses and associated gradients can be computed at the same cost as with non-quantized models: \begin{theorem} Consider pure-power and Fourier feature maps factorized as in \cref{cor:poly} and \cref{cor:FF} and suppose $\tensorizeQuantized{\mat{w}}$ is a tensor in CPD, TT or TR form.
+In case of CPD, TT or TR-constrained and quantized model weights, model responses and associated gradients can be computed at the same cost as with non-quantized models: \begin{restatable}[Quantized tensorized kernel machine (QTKM)]{theorem}{quantized} Consider pure-power and Fourier feature maps factorized as in \cref{cor:poly} and \cref{cor:FF} and suppose $\tensorizeQuantized{\mat{w}}$ is a tensor in CPD, TT or TR form.
 Then by \cref{thm:CPD}, model responses and associated gradients